Golf Tutorials

 What Exactly Is Thatch?
 (And Why Do Golfers Care About It?)

-But don't confuse it thatch with grass clippings or loose organic debry.
+But don't confuse thatch with grass clippings or loose organic debris.
 Unlike clippings that can be blown or raked away, thatch is tightly interwoven with the living turf, creating a stubborn, mat-like layer.
 When this mat gets too thick - typically over half an inch - it starts to suffocate and starve the putting green, creating a host of nightmare problems for both the golf course superintendent (the "super," who is in charge of maintaining the physical course) and every golfer who plays on it.

 How Thatch On a Green Directly Affects Your Golf Game